-These tips are designed to help you to think about different ways you can approach coming out, and help you to do so, with the least amount of stress.
-So before we get ahead of ourselves, we need to be sure of a few things first before we start coming out to others.
+These tips are designed to help you to think about and plan different ways you can approach coming out, with the least amount of stress.

-Tip 1: Coming out to yourself is a big deal and coming out to others is much easier once you have first come out to yourself, and accepted your sexuality.
+Tip 1: Coming out to yourself is a big deal and coming out to others is much easier once you have first accepted your sexuality.

 The most important person you will ever come out to is yourself.
-Many people can and do spend years denying or suppressing their sexuality to themselves.
+Many people can struggle for years denying or suppressing their sexuality to themselves.
 This is not uncommon in older generations, but as acceptance of LGBT people has increased, this is becoming less of an issue.
-Most people are not ready to start talking about their sexuality to others, whilst they are still dealing with it themselves.
+It can be difficult to start talking about your sexuality to others, whilst you are still dealing with it yourself.
 A lot of anxiety can come from fighting yourself, and once you find self acceptance and make peace with yourself, you will start to feel much better and more confident.
-Some of the common thoughts that hold people back from self acceptance might be:
+Some common thoughts that hold people back might be:

 Tip 2: Forget the stereotypes.

-When gay people first started to appear on TV and in the media, the stereotypes that were common were those of effeminate camp men and butch women.
-Some people still think that every gay man and woman have to fit those stereotypes.
-Some people are a lot like the stereotypes and others are totally different.
-One of the greatest attributes of the LGBT community is our diversity.
-Being lesbian, gay or bi does not have to define you.
-It doesn’t mean you have to wear certain clothes, have a particular haircut, or listen to certain music.
+Could be negative.
+However nowadays as visibility of the LGBT community has improved, people have come to realise that we are not defined by any particular stereotype and that one of the greatest attributes of the LGBT community is our diversity.
+Being gay or bi doesn’t mean you have to wear certain clothes, have a particular haircut, or listen to certain music.
 Just be you.
 Discovering your sexuality is all about finding out who you are, what you like and how you want to be.
-You don’t have to change who you are in order to try and fit in.

 Tip 3: You don’t have to choose between your faith and your sexuality.

 Most religious groups have LGBT followers.
+There is a much bigger acknowledgement today that there are more LGBT people in the world and many organisations are adapting to that reality.
 There are also some faiths that are especially welcoming to the LGBT community.
-You don’t have to choose between faith and your sexuality.
+You don’t have to choose between having a religious faith and your sexuality.

 Tip 4: You gain more than you lose.